 As stated, a clear definition of the goal / goals of the Call Center is lacking, whether it is relieving loneliness for people who are permanently living with isolation and will not be able to return to community activities, or providing assistance with returning to the community for people who are temporarily isolated (as the result of an event, illness or injury, bereavement or similar situation).
 It is obvious that the goal is also not clear to the director.
-Based on this finding the goal definition updated to alleviating loneliness
+Based on this finding the goal definition was updated to ‘alleviating loneliness’.